-We encourage you to consult the Application Instructions for detailed guidance.
-These instructions can be downloaded after clicking "Apply Now" and can also be found under "Supporting Materials" on the challenge page.
-You are required to submit either a Microsoft Word® or PDF document.
+We encourage you to use the provided RFP-specific LOI instructions document, which can be downloaded after clicking "Apply Now" on each application page and can also be found in the Supporting Material.
+You are required to submit either a Microsoft Word® or PDF document; no more than three pages in length.
 Please do not include a cover sheet with your proposal.
-A cover sheet will be automatically generated from your application data.
+A cover sheet will be automatically generated from your registration data.